Beyond Reality - Scuderia Cameron Glickenhaus SCG 003

 SCG project started with Ferrari but…

-After the Ferrari distanced itself from the P4/5 project in 2011, Glickenhaus started developing a new strategy for a sports and competitive car.
-He drew his inspiration from the glorious days of racing when racers drove their cars to the track, performed necessary service and tune, raced them, and then drove them home after.
+After the Ferrari distanced itself from the P4/5 project in 2011, Glickenhaus started developing a new strategy for both a sports and a competitive car.
+He drew his inspiration from the glorious days of racing when racers drove their cars to the track, performed necessary service and tune, raced and then drove them home after.
 His idea was to create a modern race car built from scratch and with an affordable price, which would participate in GT classes but with technology and design comparable to higher LMP class.

 The premiere was at the 2015 Geneva Auto Show